Planning Your Charity

 Read more about filing instructions, download annual report forms or call us at 971-673-1880.

-There are additional resources to help you manage your nonprofit organization.
+Please review our additional resources to help you manage your nonprofit organization.
 The Oregon DOJ is here to help.
-Please call us at 971-673-1880 with any questions or concerns.
+Please email us at firstname.lastname@example.org or call us at 971-673-1880 with any questions or concerns.